-At 31 December 2015, the main shareholders holders of qualifying holdings continued to be the companies I'M SGPS, S.A. and Mota-Engil SGPS, S.A..
+On 31st December 2016, the main shareholders of qualifying holdings continued to be the companies I'M SGPS, S.A. and Mota-Engil SGPS, S.A..

-During the 2015 financial period, no significant business or commercial transactions occurred between the Company and the holders of qualifying holdings in the Company.
+During the 2016 financial period, no significant business or commercial transactions occurred between the Company and the holders of qualifying holdings in the Company.

-Regarding the business or transactions between holders of qualifying holdings in the Company and other Company affiliates fall within the normal activities of these companies and were conducted under normal market conditions.
+Regarding the business or transactions between holders of qualifying holdings in the Company and other Company affiliates, they fall within the normal activities of these companies and were conducted under normal market conditions.